itsamrit/itsamrit/README.md

 Note : You can revert a single commit but if no conflict occurs.
 If there is another commit in new line in same file & u want to revert previous commit, conflict will occur.
 So dont do it

 You cant open another PR from one brach till it is not closed

+Deleting file in file changed in PR doesnt deletes commit to that file but it creates a new commit which deletes the whole file.